World Model

 Writes against unregistered keys are rejected at the API boundary.
 Agent-extracted values whose key is not registered are silently dropped - they never enter the event stream or compete with governed values.
 This gives admins full control over which attributes are tracked without needing to gate capture at each source; uncontrolled agent enthusiasm cannot pollute the schema.

 The key identifier and value type are immutable after registration.
 To change them, admins create a new key and migrate.
-Unregistering a key stops future writes but preserves all historical `entity.enriched` events - the audit trail is never rewritten.
+Unregistering a key stops future writes but does not itself rewrite existing `entity.enriched` events; separate retention or source-lifecycle actions can still affect historical availability.

 ### Why This Matters